 Does not discriminate against materials, products, methods, or systems of construction of demonstrated capabilities

 Does not discriminate, as this modification only updates the standard to the current version.

-Does not degrade the effectiveness of the code Improves effectiveness of the code by updating the standard to the current version.
+Improves effectiveness of the code by updating the standard to the current version.